mikke89/RmlUiDoc/pages/cpp_manual/lottie.md

 ![Lottie sample](../../assets/gallery/lottie.gif)

-### Building the Lottie sample
+### Building with the Lottie plugin

-First, we demonstrate how to download and build the [rlottie](https://github.com/Samsung/rlottie) dependency.
-Once this dependency is available, the RmlUi can be built with the Lottie plugin integrated.
+The Lottie plugin is integrated and built with the Core RmlUi library once it is enabled.
+Then, the plugin is automatically loaded during the call to `Rml::Initialise()`.

+First, we demonstrate how to download and build the required [rlottie](https://github.com/Samsung/rlottie) dependency.
 Open up a terminal and navigate to `RmlUi/Dependecies`{:.path}.
 Then execute the following commands.

 ```cmd
 git clone --branch v0.2 https://github.com/Samsung/rlottie.git